Abortion in Algeria: Before August 14, 2018

-This new law for abortion was being debated for way too long in the National Assembly.
-Before this, Algerians only option for abortion was to go to clinics or "Tunisia".
+A new law for abortion was debated in the National Assembly.
+Before this, Algerians only option for abortion was to go to clinics or Tunisia.
 These clinics did not have any safety or good hygiene environments.
 The clinics did not meet any of the standards therefore would be risking the woman's life.

 There have been many cases of death of a pregnant woman and where there have been fetuses' and newborns found in dumpsters and trash cans.
 This shows that there has been a huge distress of a woman seeking an abortion.

 Secret abortion clinics

 There have been secret abortion clinics in Algeria.
 Many of the clients were young girls who made a mistake and wanted it to go away.
 Other clients were women who were housewives and when the husband found out about the babies, the mothers were forced to give them up.
 One common reason why these women go to the secret abortion clinics is because they do not want to be pushed away from their families.
 Another reason is they are truly not ready to care to a child.
 To pay for these illegal abortions, women commonly save money for long periods of time or sell jewelry.